10 Time-Saving Reading Hacks for Busy Professionals in 2026

 | Smart Bookmarking | Search time saved | Medium |

-- Speed reading techniques can increase reading speed from 250 to 500+ words per minute
+- Speed reading can lift reading speed from the research-validated baseline of 238 wpm (per a 190-study meta-analysis) to 500+ wpm

 - Use our time savings calculator to estimate your personal savings